Uroflowmetry is a test that measures the volume of urine released from the body, the speed with which it is released, and how long the release takes.

 Results are compared with your symptoms and physical exam.
 A result that may need treatment in one person may not need treatment in another person.

-Several circular muscles normally regulate urine flow.
+Several circular muscles around the urethra normally regulate urine flow.
 If any of these muscles becomes weak or stops working, you may have an increase in urine flow or urinary incontinence.